 The Government has investigated policy options in response to the growth of STRA in NSW.

-This included a Parliamentary Inquiry into the Adequacy of the Regulation of Short-term Holiday Letting in New South Wales in 2015-16 and inviting feedback on an Options Paper between 21 July and 21 October in 2017.
-Submissions made in response to the Options Paper can be viewed at Department's Plans and Policies website.
+Community feedback was sought on an Options Paper between 21 July and 21 October in 2017.
+Submissions made in response to the Options Paper can be viewed at the department's Planning Portal website.

-On 5 June 2018, the NSW Government announced a new regulatory framework for STRA in NSW, including a state-wide planning framework, changes to strata legislation and a mandatory Code of Conduct.
+The NSW Government announced a new regulatory framework for STRA in NSW, including a statewide planning framework, changes to strata legislation and a mandatory Code of Conduct.

-On 14 August 2018, the NSW Parliament passed the Fair Trading Amendment (Short-term Rental Accommodation) Act 2018 (the Act).
-The Act allows for:
+The NSW Parliament passed the Fair Trading Amendment (Short-term Rental Accommodation) Act 2018 (the Act), which allows for: